 There won’t be any screenshots for this section because the most important things are located in your backend.
-That’s where all the data you need is stored, so in order to track user sign ups, payments and so on, you need to get the data out of there.
-Thanks to open API of Dashly here, that can be used for configurations.
-Pay attention to the API of the platform you are going to integrate with so there won’t be any hustle with such events.
+That’s where all the data you need is stored, so in order to track user sign-ups, payments, and so on, you need to get the data out of there.
+Thanks to the open API of Dashly here, which can be used for configurations.
+Pay attention to the API of the platform you are going to integrate with, so there won’t be any hustle with such events.

 There are 5 basic things to know when it comes to tracking user data: